social and economic development of communities

 Promoting employment and a collaborative momentum in communities

 Transdev collaborates on a day-to-day basis with local players to develop the sustainable mobility projects of today and tomorrow.
 In France, Lemon, Transdev’s innovation laboratory, is currently active in six communities (Grenoble, Montpellier, Nantes, Lens, Mulhouse and the Rhône).
-Twenty experimental projects have been launched on various issues, such as shared mobility, air quality, and mobility and employment, thanks to a proven collective momentum and to a citizen consultation system.
+We launched twenty experimental projects on various issues, such as shared mobility, air quality, and mobility and employment.
+This is thanks to a proven collective momentum and to a citizen consultation system.
 Through the involvement of the Group and its CEO, Thierry Mallet, in the Business Collective for an Inclusive Economy, Transdev affirms its global commitment to employment and inclusion.
 In all communities where we do business, our teams develop solidarity-based initiatives with local players.

-In 2023, Transdev launched “The Mobility Sphere”, a European think tank led by Thierry Mallet, Transdev Chairman and CEO, and Antoine Grange, Group CEO Europe, that explores the future of mobility.
-François Gemenne, an expert in environmental geopolitics and scientific advisor to the Intergovernmental Panel on Climate Change (IPCC), was appointed Scientific Advisor to ensure a solid approach.
+In 2023, Transdev launched “The Mobility Sphere”, a European think tank exploring the future of mobility.
+It is led by Thierry Mallet, Transdev Chairman and CEO, and Antoine Grange, Group CEO Europe.
+François Gemenne, an expert in environmental geopolitics and scientific advisor to the Intergovernmental Panel on Climate Change (IPCC), was appointed Scientific Advisor.

-By bringing together experts from the academic, public and private sectors, “The Mobility Sphere” aims to develop innovative solutions tailored to the needs of tomorrow’s cities, and to encourage the transition to more livable and sustainable cities.
-Reflection is nourished by an online platform entitled “50 Questions for 2050”, which addresses 50 key issues that will have a significant impact on mobility in European urban areas.
+By bringing together experts from the academic, public and private sectors, “The Mobility Sphere” aims to develop innovative solutions.
+These solutions are tailored to the needs of tomorrow’s cities and encourage the transition to more livable and sustainable cities.
+We also nourish reflection with an online platform entitled “50 Questions for 2050”.
+It adresses 50 key issues that will have a significant impact on mobility in European urban areas.
 The first “Mobility Sphere” Forum was held on October 4, 2023 in Amsterdam, on the theme “Decarbonized mobility, mobility for all: Transforming the way we move?”

 Working towards a more inclusive economy

 In 2022, Thierry Mallet, CEO of Transdev, has committed himself to the Collectif des Entreprises pour une économie inclusive, by becoming co-sponsor of the working group on inclusive purchasing.
-This collective brings together more than thirty French companies, which are working towards the implementation of concrete actions and the development of inclusive purchasing policies.
-In October 2022, the Collective organised the first forum on inclusive purchasing.
-This forum brought together 50 “inclusive suppliers” and over 350 participants from member companies.
-It enabled the best practices to be highlighted and a benchmark of “inclusive partners” to be established.
-In this context, Transdev invited two of its suppliers: a vehicle cleaning service provider in the Hauts-de-France region and a player in the field of integration and the promotion of educational support located in Burgundy.
+This collective unites more than thirty French companies working to implement concrete actions and develop inclusive purchasing policies.
+In October 2022, the Collective hosted the first forum on inclusive purchasing.
+The forum brought together 50 “inclusive suppliers” and over 350 participants from member companies.
+It highlighted best practices to be highlighted and established a benchmark for “inclusive partners”.
+In this context, Transdev invited two suppliers: a vehicle cleaning service provider from the Hauts-de-France region and an integration and educational support player from Burgundy.

 Working for a more inclusive economy